rtavenar/blog/dtw.md

 However, mathematically speaking, DTW is not a valid metric since it satisfies neither the triangular inequality nor the identity of indiscernibles.
-This is because DTW is invariant to time shifts.
+More specifically, DTW is invariant to time shifts.
 In other words, if ${x}$ is a time series that is constant except for a motif that occurs at some point in the series, and if ${x}_{+k}$ is a copy of ${x}$ in which the motif is temporally shifted by $k$ timestamps,